Joel-De/3D-design-Soldiworks-Assemblies/README.md

-# Extra-cool-things
-Soldiworks Assemblies &amp; Other fun stuff
+Soldiworks Assemblies & Other fun stuff

 Appart from coding I do a TON of 3D printing with my own custom made machine, below are some of my coolest projects: